 There are many perks available when you travel with kids – particularly under 5s.
 Many airlines allow priority boarding, and some airports even have a queue jump policy for parents travelling with very little ones.
 Kids can also get discounts on everything from hotel rooms to restaurants, so make sure to always ask for the little perks.

 Some countries are more child-friendly than others – for example, people in Portugal and Spain have some of the best reputations for their willingness to help out families on holiday – but having your child with you means that you’re never far from another amazing experience!

 About the author: Gavin Harvey is a personal trainer with an insatiable case of wanderlust!
 He loves to wander off the beaten track and discover those hidden gems that most tourists don’t see.
 He blogs about his travels for School Stickers and you can keep up with his latest adventures by following him on twitter.

-Find out more about our great range of Family Adventures and see how the world can open up when you travel with kids.
+Find out more about our great range of Culture Adventures and see how the world can open up when you travel with kids.